Key Numbers — EyeFACE Institute (Dr. Gill, 2026)

 Eyelid surgery is not a commodity.
 A difference of $1,000 in the quoted price is negligible compared to the cost — financial and physical — of revision surgery for a poorly executed primary procedure.
 The lower eyelid especially is not forgiving of technical errors.

-Fees current as of May 2026 for procedures performed by Dr. Harmeet Gill at EyeFACE Institute.
+Fees current as of April 2026 for procedures performed by Dr. Harmeet Gill at EyeFACE Institute.
 Associate surgeon fees differ.
-Fees are shown in CAD before any applicable taxes or third-party charges.
+All fees in CAD + applicable HST.
 Individual pricing determined at consultation based on anatomy and surgical plan.